eshita19/ThreadPractice/README.md

       ```
 - ### CyclicBarrier:
    - A synchronization aid that allows a set of threads to all wait for each other to reach a common barrier point.
 CyclicBarriers are useful in programs involving a fixed sized party of threads that must occasionally wait for each other.
 The barrier is called <em>cyclic</em> because it can be re-used after the waiting threads are released.

+- ### Phaser:
+  - Phaser allows synchronization of threads which have multiple phases.
+All the threads will be paused untill a phase of all threads is completed.